pauldotknopf/JavaScriptViewEngine/README.md

 # JavaScriptViewEngine

-An ASP.NET MVC (Currently, only MVC6) ViewEngine for rendering markup in a javascript environment.
+An ASP.NET MVC (MVC Core 1, MVC 6) ViewEngine for rendering markup in a javascript environment.
 Ideal for React and Angular server-side rendering.

 # Why?